 More information on consumer rights and details on rights as an EU citizen is available in all EU languages.

 Facilitating Access to Audiovisual services

 Europeans are able to use their online subscriptions to films, sports events, e-books, video games or music when travelling in the EU since April 2018.

 The Commission is also working to create a modern framework for copyright in the EU which will allow more cross-border access to content online, by making licencing for online transmissions simpler.

 New EU rules for audiovisual media have been agreed on, adapt existing rules to the digital age and promoting European works and preserving cultural diversity.
 These rules are not in force yet.

-- Read or download factsheet that gives an overview of what EU provides for its consumers. (now available in most EU languages)
+- Factsheet that gives an overview of what EU provides for its consumers (available in most EU languages)

-- If you want to know more about opoortunities that EU provides for its citizens, refer to the EU And Me
+- If you want to know more about opportunities that EU provides for its citizens, refer to the EU And Me